 You’re pretty much guaranteed some of the jaw-dropping views as you circle around some of the region’s most notable peaks such as the Three Sister or Mount Assiniboine.

 There are a number of famous peaks around Canmore that are well known for locals to summit.
-Lady Mac is a wild challenger for scramblers as the hike to the false summit may not be too difficult it’s the ridge walk to the summit that will make your hairs stand.
+Lady Mac is a wild challenger for scramblers as the ridge walk to the true summit that will make your hairs stand.
+However any average hiker can make it to the Lady Mac Teahouse point, which gives you the most spectacular views of Canmore.

 Indoor Rock Climbing at Elevation Place